ccollicutt/harbor-demos/README.md

 **Using the Tanzu Application Catalog**

 What is the Tanzu Application Catalog (TAC)?
+TAC can be used to:

 >Curate a catalog of production-ready open-source software from the Bitnami collection.

-TAC allows oraganztions to have access to a large catalog of applications and open source software that they can then curate their own catalog from.
+TAC allows organizations to have access to a large catalog of applications and open source software that they can then curate their own catalog from.
 Typically this is used to provide "stacks" to development teams, and is especially useful in organizations where teams are building microservices with individual stacks.

 Below you can see a screenshot of TAC.
 The "By Type" option allows for choosing container images or helm charts as the artifact.S

 ![tanzu application catalog](images/tac1.png)

-And one of the helm charts availble is for Harbor.
+And one of the helm charts available is for Harbor.

 ![harbor tac helm chart](images/tac2.png)